Toledo, Cebu: Economy

 Toledo City is known as the "Copper City".
 Carmen Copper Corporation a subsidiary of Atlas Consolidated Mining and Development Corporation operates the Toledo Copper mine covering 1,674 hectares.
 The mine is located in Barangay Don Andres Soriano (Lutopan), Toledo City.
 The copper concentrate are shipped and delivered mainly to smelting factories in China, India and Japan.

 Aside from mining, Toledo City is also known as the "Power City" as a handful of power providers are located in the city.
 Global Business Power Corporation (GBP) is a holding company that has become the leading energy provider in the Visayas region.
 It owns Toledo Power Co.
 (TPC) which owns a 60 MW and 82 MW coal-fired power plants in Barangay Daanlungsod and a 40 MW diesel plant in Carmen; and Cebu Energy Development Corporation (CEDC), a 246 MW clean coal-fired power plant utilizing Circulating Fluidized Bed (CFB) boiler technology also located in Barangay Daanlungsod.
 Another coal-fired power plant is AboitizPower subsidiary Therma Visayas, Inc.(TVI) which has a net capacity of 300 MW located in Bato, Toledo City.
 Aside from coal-fired power plants, a 60 MW solar power plant is located in a 73-hectare property in Barangay Talavera owned by First Toledo Solar Energy Corporation a subsidiary of Citicore Power Inc. a community-focused renewable energy company.
 The National Grid Corporation (NGCP) currently has two substations in Toledo City located in Barangay Calong-calong and Magdugo.

 Other companies in Toledo City include Atlas Fertilizer Corporation and San-Vic Agro-Builders, Inc. to name a few.

 Shopping malls are also present in Toledo like Gaisano Grand, Gaisano Metro and Prince Warehouse Club.

+Education

+The Toledo City Science High School (Filipino: Mataas na Paaralang Pang-Agham ng Toledo), also known as TCSHS, is a public science high school in Ilihan Heights, Toledo, Cebu, Philippines.
+It is a DepEd-recognized science high school.
+It was founded in 1996.